shinjiwlab/shinjiwlab.github.io/_site/README.md

 ## Bibliography

 Your publications page is generated automatically from your BibTex bibliography.
-Simply edit `_bibliography/papers.bib` would be fine.
+Edit `_bibliography/papers.bib` would be fine.

-Some fields in the bibtex are reserved for specific representations
+Some fields in the BibTeX are reserved for specific representations.
-- `abbr`: serves for the topic label, you may choose from `ASR`, `TTS`, `SE`, `ST` or other abbreviations that stand for the topic of the paper
+- `abbr`: serves for the topic label.
+You may choose from `ASR`, `TTS`, `SE`, `ST`, or other abbreviations that stand for the topic of the paper
-- `abbr_publisher`: serves for label of publisher.
-It should be the abbreviation of journal or conference name, like `Interspeech`, `ICASSP`, `NIPS`, `ACL`
+- `abbr_publisher`: serves for the label of places of publishing.
+It should be the abbreviation of journal or conference name, like `Interspeech`, `ICASSP`, `NIPS`, `ACL`.
 - `html`: serves for the original page of this paper (e.g., ISCA archive, aclweb, or IEEE library)
 - `pdf`: serves for the pdf version of this paper.
-If the pdf is open-available through the official release (e.g., aclweb or isca-archive), it should be directly link to that.
+If the pdf is open-available through the official release (e.g., aclweb or isca-archive), it should be directly linked to that.
 Otherwise, the arxiv link to the pdf would be fine.
 - `code`: the link to its open-source code (if available)
 - `arxiv`: the arxiv ID (e.g., 1804.00015) of the paper.
 It should <strong>NOT</strong> be the arxiv link.
 - `selected`: default `false`.
-It would show up in the front-page if settig with `true`.
+It would show up on the front page if setting with `true`.
 This should be approved by Shinji before the setting.

 <details><summary><strong>Author annotation:</strong></summary>